zacanger/niddesa/text/README.md

 * `01-sinhala.md` is the Sinhala source in plain text
 * `01-pali.md` is the Pali source in plain text
-* `01-google.md` is from Google Cloud Translate from Sinhala to English
+* `01-sinhala-google.md` is from Google Cloud Translate from Sinhala to English

-* `01-amazon.md` is from AWS Translate from Sinhala to English
+Etc.

 Sinhala HTML downloaded from Sutta Central's source (cnd and mnd subdirectories): https://github.com/suttacentral/sc-data/tree/5c060c479f4cb17a0891011d57d4933c81918ead/html_text/si/pli/sutta/kn